In the minds of many South Africans, the concept of ‘Distance Learning’ is immediately synonymous with UNISA.

-UNISA is undoubtedly the most well known distance learning education institute in South Africa.
+UNISA is undoubtedly the most well-known distance learning education institute in South Africa.
 This is because UNISA was the first public college to educate exclusively by means of distance learning.

 Thinking back to our country’s turbulent political past, it is clear that UNISA chose to make education accessible to everybody.
 Distance learning, by its very nature, is all about accessibility.

 Distance learning is also known by a few other names, for example, home study, correspondence study, and study-by-post.
 With all the advances in technology, distance learning is now also associated with online learning or e-learning.